thegeeklab/terraform-provider-restapi/README.md

 [![Source: GitHub](https://img.shields.io/badge/source-github-blue.svg?logo=github&logoColor=white)](https://github.com/thegeeklab/terraform-provider-restapi)
 [![License: Apache-2.0](https://img.shields.io/github/license/thegeeklab/terraform-provider-restapi)](https://github.com/thegeeklab/terraform-provider-restapi/blob/main/LICENSE)

-The Terraform/OpenTofu provider is used to interact with APIs for which no first-class provider is (yet) available by implementing a generic REST API client.
+The Terraform/OpenTofu provider is used to interact with API's for which no first-class provider is (yet) available by implementing a generic REST API client.

 ## Contributors

 Special thanks to all [contributors](https://github.com/thegeeklab/terraform-provider-restapi/graphs/contributors).
 If you would like to contribute, please see the [instructions](https://github.com/thegeeklab/terraform-provider-restapi/blob/main/CONTRIBUTING.md).

 This project is a fork of [Mastercard/terraform-provider-restapi](https://github.com/Mastercard/terraform-provider-restapi).
 Thanks for your work.
-Even though the code is based on Mastercard's implementation, the code has been completely rewritten and ported to the Terraform plugin framework.
+Even though the code is based on the implementation of Mastercard, the code has been completely rewritten and ported to the Terraform plugin framework.
 This provider is **not** a drop-in replacement for the original provider.

 ## License